Catriona M. Kennedy

 Current and recent work

-Previously I worked with Georgios Theodoropoulos on intelligent decision support systems in the social sciences.
-Our primary collaborators were in the School of Public Policy.
+Earlier I worked on decision support systems in the social sciences.
+Primary collaborators were in the School of Public Policy.
 We completed a study entitled "Adaptive Intelligent Modelling for the Social Sciences (AIMSS)".
 Details are here.
-This was a small grant project funded by the Economic and Social Research Council and was coordinated by the National Centre for e-Social Science (NCeSS) in Manchester.
-I also spent six months at NCeSS as a visiting researcher.
+This was a small grant project funded by the Economic and Social Research Council.
+I also spent six months at the National Centre for e-Social Science in Manchester as a visiting researcher.
 As a result of that visit, and the experience of the AIMSS project, I started to investigate participatory determination of semantics for information systems.

 The thesis was inspired by various branches of philosophy and biology, in particular by autopoiesis theory, immune system models and Minsky's Society of Mind concept.
-Some consultation with dependability researchers also took place.
+Some consultation with dependable computing researchers also took place.
 The SimAgent package was used as a simulation tool for conceptual exploration and rapid prototyping.

 Summary of my background: